sdiehl/wiwinwlh/tutorial.md

 f = Foo {}     -- Record defined with a missing field
 ```

-When the developer, omits a field's definition, the compiler inserts an
+When the developer omits a field's definition, the compiler inserts an
 exception in the GHC Core representation:

 ```haskell